 Afternoon tea at Blenheim Palace starts at £26 per person.

-The Huffkins Bakery and Tearoom in Burford has been around since 1890, boasting some of the tastiest Cotswold cakes you will ever try, all made by hand.
+The Huffkins Bakery and Tearoom has been around since 1890, boasting some of the tastiest Cotswold cakes you will ever try, all made by hand.
 A local favourite and one of the best tea rooms around, they have tearooms dotted around the Cotswolds and their afternoon tea in Burford is exceptional.
 Exquisitely presented on a classic three-tier stand, Huffkins’ afternoon tea includes rounds of sandwiches, award-winning scones served with lashings of clotted cream and preserves, a selection of pastries and a pot of loose leaf tea.
 Diners can also indulge in a chilled glass of prosecco while taking in the warm and cosy surroundings.
 There’s also a Huffkins tearoom in Cheltenham, Stow-on-the-Wold, Stratford-upon-Avon and Witney!